 The opportunity cost of keeping the car is the £3,000 you could have got for selling the car.
 The price you bought it for is not relevant here

-Importance of Opportunity Cost
+Importance of opportunity cost

-- Do you support the repeal of the estate tax that means you pay tax on inherited money?
+- Do you support the repeal of the estate tax if that means you pay tax on inherited money?

-- Do you support the repeal of the estate tax if you have to pay higher rate of VAT?
+- Do you support the repeal of the estate tax if you have to pay a higher rate of VAT?

-See this interesting survey which shows people have a very different responses when they understand the opportunity cost involved in a tax cut.
+See this interesting survey which shows people have very different responses when they understand the opportunity cost involved in a tax cut.

-Opportunity cost and comparative advantage.
+Opportunity cost and comparative advantage

 The theory of comparative advantage states that countries should specialise in producing goods where they have a lower opportunity cost.